BRKE123/one-time-secure-notes/README.md

 ## 📜 License

-This project currently has no explicit open-source license.

-If you plan to allow others to reuse, modify, or redistribute the code, add a license that matches your intended terms.
+This project is licensed under the **MIT License**.

+You are free to use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the software, subject to the terms of the MIT License.

+See the [LICENSE](LICENSE) file for the complete license.

 ---

 <p align="center">
-  <strong>🔐 Private by design.
+  🔐 <strong>Private by design.
 Disposable by default.</strong>
   <br><br>
   <sub>Created by BRKE</sub>
 </p>